fullstackjam/k8s-gitops/docs/installation/production/external-resources.md

 Terraform is stateful, which means it needs somewhere to store its state.
 Terraform Cloud is one option for a state backend with a generous free tier, perfect for a homelab.

-1. Sign up for a [Terraform Cloud](https://cloud.hashicorp.com/products/terraform) account
+1. Sign up for a [Terraform Cloud](https://cloud.hashicorp.com/products/external) account
 2. Create a workspace named `homelab-external`, this is the workspace where your homelab state will be stored.
 3. Change the "Execution Mode" from "Remote" to "Local".
-This will ensure your local machine, which can access your lab, is the one executing the terraform plan rather than the cloud runners.
+This will ensure your local machine, which can access your lab, is the one executing the external plan rather than the cloud runners.

-If you decide to use a [different Terraform backend](https://www.terraform.io/language/settings/backends#available-backends), you'll need to edit the `terraform/versions.tf` file as required.
+If you decide to use a [different Terraform backend](https://www.external.io/language/settings/backends#available-backends), you'll need to edit the `external/versions.tf` file as required.

 ### Cloudflare